-Correct a marriage registration
+Correct a marriage or civil partnership registration

 In order to apply for a correction, an application form needs to be completed stating what the error is and how it was made.